C-Stew/SkyrimSE-Modlist/index.md

 - ***Append from changelog***
 - Thankfully, no new warnings appeared, so **SSEEdit** is not necessary this time. *May need revised*
 - SFCO - JK's Whiterun Interiors Patch.esp still shows missing masters, but it should not need them since the all-in-one version of JK's Skyrim is in use.
+- **Crime Overhaul.esp** has 3 ITM records that need cleaned.
+- **Realistic Boat Bobbing.esp** has two notices about unused patches.
+These can be ignored.
+Close LOOT and open **SSEEditQuickAutoClean.exe**
+- Find **Crime Overhaul.esp** and click its checkbox.
+- Click `OK` in the bottom right.
+- Close SSEdit once it finishes.

 That wasn't too difficult!
 Now, close LOOT and **restart Vortex**.
 This will force Vortex to update its load order to match LOOT's.
 - Open Steam